insight-platform/Savant/docs/adapters.md

 - `SOURCE_ID` - Unique identifier for the source.
 This option is required.
 - `FRAMERATE` - Desired framerate for the video stream formed from the input image files.
 - `SORT_BY_TIME` - Flag indicates whether files from `LOCATION` should be sorted by modification time (ascending order).
 By default, it is False  and files are sorted lexicographically.
 - `READ_METADATA` - Flag indicates the need to read and send the object's metadata from a JSON file that has the identical name as the source file.
-Default is **False**.
+Default is False.
 - `OUT_ENDPOINT` - Adapter output (should be equal to module input) ZeroMQ socket endpoint.
 Default is ipc:///tmp/zmq-sockets/input-video.ipc.
 - `OUT_TYPE` - Adapter output ZeroMQ socket type.
 Default is DEALER.
 - `OUT_BIND` - Adapter output ZeroMQ socket bind/connect mode (bind if True).
 Default is False.